Florida State Seminoles football: Polls

 † AP Poll began selecting the nation's Top 20 teams in 1936.
-Only the Top 10 teams were recognized from 1962–1967.
+Only the Top 10 teams were recognized from 1962 to 1967.
 The AP Poll expanded back to the Top 20 teams in 1968.
 In 1989, it began recognizing the Top 25 teams.‡ UPI/Coaches Poll began selecting its Top 20 teams on a weekly basis in 1950 before expanding to the nations's Top 25 teams in 1990.

 Traditions

 There are numerous Florida State traditions associated with athletics, particularly football.
-These include the mascots, Osceola and Renegade, the planting of the spear at midfield before football games, the FSU Fight Song, the FSU Hymns, the War Chant, and the Tomahawk Chop.
+These include the mascots, Osceola and Renegade, the planting of the spear at midfield before football games, the FSU Fight Song, the FSU Hymns, the War Chant, the Tomahawk Chop, and the Legacy Walk.
 The team's uniforms pay respect to the Seminole culture using tribal influences with Native American symbols representing an arrow, a man on a horse, and fire.
+The Seminole tribe is also recognized with the playing of Seminole Wind at the start of the second quarter during home games.
 Fans of the Florida State Seminoles are known as The Tribe, a nod to the nickname that the team carries.

 Osceola and Renegade

 Osceola and Renegade are the official symbols of the Florida State Seminoles.
-During home football games, Osceola, portraying the Seminole leader Osceola, charges down the field at Bobby Bowden Field at Doak Campbell Stadium riding an appaloosa horse named Renegade, and hurls a burning spear at midfield to begin every game.
+During home football games, Osceola, portraying the Seminole leader Osceola, charges down the field at Doak Campbell Stadium riding an appaloosa horse named Renegade, and hurls a burning spear at midfield to begin every game.
 The Seminole Tribe of Florida officially sanctions the use of the Seminole as Florida State University's nickname and of Osceola as FSU's symbol.

 Marching Chiefs

 The Marching Chiefs is the official marching band of the Florida State Seminoles.
 The band plays at every home game as well as at some away games (Clemson, Miami, and Florida) as well as any Championship or Bowl game.
-There are upwards of 470 members in the band, holding the distinction of being the world's largest collegiate marching band.